PRUNERS/FLiT/plans/intel-linker.md

 **if** the static libraries cause variability.
 Then, if that is true, then we can try to identify **which** static library is to blame.

+It turns out that I cannot isolate which of the static libraries are to blame because they depend on each other.
+Furthermore, if an object file is compiled with the intel compiler, it has a very large likelihood of requiring at least `libirc.a`, if not most of the other libraries.
+I have not yet found a way to separate out compilation with the linking of these static libraries.
+We cannot compile with intel and then _not_ link with these static libraries, it will fail to compile.